Dry Mouth Syndrome

 • Increased plaque, tooth decay and gum disease

-Often just sipping on water can aggravate your symptoms.
+Often, just sipping water can aggravate your symptoms.
 A thorough evaluation of your medical condition will be made.
-Medications are commonly prescribed to stimulate salivary flow and such things as sugar –free candies and gum may help.
-Depending on your condition, such things as fluoride trays and prescription toothpastes may also help.
+Medications are commonly prescribed to stimulate salivary flow and things like sugar-free candies or gum can help.
+Depending on your condition, solutions such as fluoride trays and prescription toothpaste may also help.